matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Support for Confluent Schema Registry.
 Source connectors for various database.
 Postgres source connector 'io.debezium.connector.postgresql.PostgresConnector'.

-161) DDD Strategic Design & Common Patterns?
+161) DDD Strategic Design & Common Patterns? // here
 Answer:
 a) Customer / Supplier Pattern: Supplier is upstream and consumer is downstream.
 For example uses the model of the order process.
 However, payment defines requirements for the order Process.